Scheme Public Service Pension Scheme Information

 The new Single Public Service Pension Scheme commenced on 1 January 2013 following the provisions of The Public Service Pensions (Single Scheme and Other Provisions) Act 2012.

-If you commenced pensionable employment in the Irish Public Service on are after 1 January 2013 you will, in general, be a member of the Single Scheme.
+If you commenced pensionable employment in the Irish Public Service on or after 1 January 2013 you will, in general, be a member of the Single Scheme.

 The main elements of the Scheme are: